yinshaolong/nginx-2420/assign3.md

 - if asked “Proceed with installation?
 [Y/n]”, type “Y” and press enter

-- make the project root directory:
+- make the project root directory (name of directories must be as follows based on instructions):
 `sudo mkdir -p /web/html/nginx-2420`

 - create a new index.html file: